Create clusters, notebooks, and jobs with Terraform

 with the following contents:# Databricks notebook source # Import functions from pyspark.sql.functions import col, current_timestamp # Define variables used in code below file_path = "/databricks-datasets/structured-streaming/events" username = spark.sql("SELECT regexp_replace(current_user(), '[^a-zA-Z0-9]', '_')").first()[0] table_name = f"{username}_etl_quickstart" checkpoint_path = f"/tmp/{username}/_checkpoint/etl_quickstart" # Clear out data from previous demo execution spark.sql(f"DROP TABLE IF EXISTS {table_name}") dbutils.fs.rm(checkpoint_path, True) # Configure Auto Loader to ingest JSON data to a Delta table (spark.readStream .format("cloudFiles") .option("cloudFiles.format", "json") .option("cloudFiles.schemaLocation", checkpoint_path) .load(file_path) .select("*", col("_metadata.file_path").alias("source_file"), current_timestamp().alias("processing_time")) .writeStream .option("checkpointLocation", checkpoint_path) .trigger(availableNow=True) .toTable(table_name)) # COMMAND ---------- df = spark.read.table(table_name) # COMMAND ---------- display(df)

-For the SQL notebook for Tutorial: Query data with notebooks, a file named
+For the SQL notebook for Get started: Query and visualize data from a notebook, a file named

 notebook-getting-started-quick-start.sql